Glazed linen: the noble fabric of the modern boubou

 Tissu lin glacé avec broderies dorées, détail matière noble du boubou

-Glazed Linen: Why it's the Material of Choice for the Boubou
+Glazed Linen: The Material of Choice for the Boubou

 At BouBouQueens, glazed linen is our signature material.
-Used for our Essentials and our Nude Edition Collection, this exceptional textile gives our boubous an incomparable drape, sheen, and nobility.
+Used for our Essentials and our Nude Edition Collection, this exceptional textile gives our boubous an incomparable drape, luster, and nobility.

 Glazed linen is a natural linen that has undergone a special finishing treatment called "glazing."
 This process involves pressing the fabric between heated rollers, which gives it:

-• A subtle sheen: Glazed linen catches and reflects light in a soft, natural way, without the artificial gloss of polyester.
+• A subtle sheen: Glazed linen captures and reflects light gently and naturally, without the artificial shine of polyester.

-• A silky touch: Glazing softens the linen fiber, making it smoother and more pleasant to the touch.
+• A silky feel: Glazing softens the linen fiber, making it smoother and more pleasant to the touch.

-• Improved drape: The fabric becomes more fluid and flowing, ideal for the generous cuts of the boubou.
+• Improved drape: The fabric becomes more fluid and flowing, ideal for the boubou's ample cuts.

-Glazed linen is the ideal material for the embroidered boubou for several reasons:
+Glazed linen is the ideal material for embroidered boubous for several reasons:

 • Breathability: Linen is naturally thermoregulating.
 It keeps you cool in summer and warm in winter.
 Perfect for long ceremonies.